hatonthecat/Voynich-Manuscript/README.md

 like Jost of Silenen.

 Jost of Silenen is little known today, but that could change very quickly.
-In 1482 he was made bishop of Sitten in Wallis.
+In 1482 he was made bishop of in Wallis.
 He is quite a successful historical figure, politically and also as a patron of the arts, even if he was deposed as a bishop at the end of his life.
 But he was even more successful than we previously knew, namely as a Swiss patriot.
 Who would have guessed that 500 years later he would be remembered for a very special reason.
 Apart from his political